 The information in this article applies to:

-Whenever you give a plan or layout file a name, either by saving it for the first time or by using Save As to save an existing file using a new name, the program will automatically create an archive folder for that file and will periodically save a copy of the file in that folder.
+Whenever you give a plan or layout file a name, either by saving it for the first time or by using Save As to save an existing file using a new name, the program will automatically create an archive folder for that file and will save a copy of the file in that folder, or update the most recent file in that folder whenever you save your work.

-In the event of an improper shutdown, you may be able to recover some of your work from the file Archives.
+In the event of an improper shutdown, you may be able to recover some of your work from the Archives file location.

 To open an Archive file

-- Launch the program and select File> Open Plan from the menu.
+- Launch the program and select Open Plan .

 - Browse to your program's Data folder, which is located in the Documents directory by default, and open the Archives folder.